qaaqit/QaaqConnect30/replit.md

 # QaaqConnect Mariana - Maritime Community Platform

-## Version Qaaq1234 - Important Database Upgrade
+## Version Qaaq1234 - Complete Platform Base (ROLLBACK POINT)
 **Date: August 8, 2025**
-**Status: Successfully implemented authentic QAAQ database integration**
+**Status: STABLE PRODUCTION-READY BASE - All core features operational** **Rollback Point: "Qaaq1234 base" - Strong foundation for future development**

 ## Overview
 QaaqConnect is a comprehensive maritime networking platform designed to enhance shore leaves, simplify shopping for sailors, and facilitate social connections.
 It enables sailors to discover nearby peers and locals, access a curated marketplace for maritime essentials, and engage in location-based discussions.
 The platform aims to foster an authentic maritime community experience by integrating proximity-based user discovery, real-time location mapping, direct communication tools, and a structured content navigation system.